Moisture Meter – Types

 Another very commonly found material in UK properties, is plaster and plasterboard.
 When we are looing for ceiling leaks or ceiling water damage and a leak or damp on walls we would usually use a different type of moisture meter than the one shown above.
 That said, there are moisture meters such as the Tramex CMEX II or Tramex CMEX5 etc which can do both.

 When looking for elevated moisture in or behind a plastered surface, both pinned and pinless moisture meters can be used.
-Even the pinned moisture meters are only minimally ‘destructive’ and help to get a reading with a material.
-This can be done at different depths according to the pins uses and how deep you are looking, it’s a bit chicken and egg.
+Even the pinned probe moisture meters are only minimally ‘destructive’ and help to get a reading with a material.
+This can be done at different depths according to the pin probes uses and how deep you are looking, it’s a bit chicken and egg.

 Moisture in plaster in properties is particularly a concern as it can deform, ‘de-bond’ (come away from the material it is adhered to) but also, it can cause black mould to grow.
 Plaster and plasterboard is one of the materials mould grows on, in fact it’s a very common place to find mould and that is not always immediately visible.
 If there is moisture behind or in a plasterboard stud wall for example, the mould can grow on the back of the material, not seen initially.